 DRAFT QUESTION M/12 Performance of packet-based networks and other networking technologies

-(Continuation of Question 17/12 and Question 8/12)
+(Continuation of Question 17/12)

 M.1 Motivation

-As critical communications services increase their reliance on new networking technologies like MPLS and Ethernet over various network domains, network performance remains important to the user's experience When several network operators work together to provide end-to-end communications, each needs to understand how to achieve the end-to-end performance objectives.
+There is constant evolution in network technologies.
+However, while network performance is ever increasing, it remains important to the user's experience as demand for performance also increases.
+When several network operators work together to provide end-to-end communications, each needs to understand how to achieve the end-to-end performance objectives.
 Such objectives must be both adequate for the service being offered and feasible based on the available networking technologies.

 A framework is needed to guide the development of Recommendations for performance aspects of new network capabilities, transmission facilities, and transport services (e.g., forward error correction and retransmission protocols), including those supported by the emerging and heterogeneous infrastructure.
-Such a framework is also essential for relating performance
+Such a framework is also essential for relating performance to the properties determining network behaviour.

-There is a continuing need for packet network performance parameters, performance metrics, methods of measurement and analysis, and these needs are met by contributions to, and subsequently the approved Recommendations developed by this Question.
+There is a continuing need for packet network performance metrics, and methods of measurement and analysis, and these needs are met by contributions to, and subsequently the approved Recommendations developed by this Question.
 Other Questions, ITU Study Groups, and some Standardization Bodies should expect that unique needs in the area of packet network performance metrics will be satisfied by this Question’s work, so that they can continue with their unique work plans without overlap.

 When new networking technologies are proposed, it is not clear whether they will become sufficiently important to warrant the development of one or more new Recommendations on performance parameters, methods of measurement, and/or numerical objectives.
 Some investigation of each technology is worthwhile to determine whether it is an appropriate candidate.